craigshoemaker/blob-storage-quickstart-async/readme.md

 ## Running the sample

-Once the setup steps are complete, you can interact with the sample by padding a command into the `--command` parameter.
+Once the setup steps are complete, you can interact with the sample by passing a command into the `--command` parameter.

 For instance if you want to upload the text file to Azure run the following command: